 Tip: You must let USCIS know if you change your address after filing your Form N-400 within 10 days of your relocation by submitting Form AR-11, Alien’s Change of Address.
 You also must call USCIS at 1-800-375-5283 to change the address on your pending N-400 application.

 During your interview, the USCIS will review your application verify the information, and evaluate your English language skills.
 This evaluation will also test your reading and writing skills, along with your knowledge of U.S. history and civics.
 Any concerns about your background check results will be reviewed and addressed at this time.

 ▪ If you are preliminarily approved for naturalization at the end of your citizenship interview and test, all you have to do is wait for official notification about the place and time of the oath ceremony.
 You will not officially become a United States Citizen until after you are “sworn in” at the ceremony.

 ▪ In some circumstances, the USCIS officer won’t be able to make a decision on your application on the day of your interview.
 If this happens, your case will be continued and you may be asked to provide additional evidence or go through another interview.
 Here are some of the most common reasons N-400 applications are continued or denied.

-After your interview, USCIS will give you a Form N-652, Naturalization Interview Results.
-This notice advises you about the results of your interview, and whether your application will be granted, denied or continued.
+After your interview, USCIS will give you Form N-652, Naturalization Interview Results.
+This notice advises you about the results of your interview, and whether your application will be granted, denied, or continued.